Brooklyn Philharmonic: Legacy

 Like the London Symphony Orchestra and the Orpheus Chamber Orchestra, the Brooklyn Philharmonic was considered "freelance" in that its musicians were not employed full-time, but rather paid on a per-performance basis.
 The Philharmonic long enjoyed a reputation for championing new music and for ambitious, innovative programming.

-In addition to performing classical standards, the Brooklyn Philharmonic commissioned an sixty-five new works from living composers as well, and debuted a hundred and sixty-six world premiers.
+In addition to performing classical standards, the Brooklyn Philharmonic commissioned an sixty-five new works from living composers as well, and debuted a hundred and sixty-six world premieres.

-Guest performers with the Brooklyn Philharmonic have, among others, included Yehudi Menuhin, Aaron Copland, Leonard Bernstein, Itzhak Perlman, Lorin Maazel, Peter Serkin, Michael Tilson Thomas, Jessye Norman, Robert Merrill, Alicia de Larrocha, James Galway, Victoria de Los Angeles, Roberta Peters, Claudio Arrau, Richard Stoltzman, Leonard Rose, Byron Janis, Laurie Anderson, Elvis Costello, Lynn Harrell, Tania León, Yasiin Bey, Erykah Badu and Andre Watts.
+Guest performers with the Brooklyn Philharmonic have, among others, included Yehudi Menuhin, Aaron Copland, Leonard Bernstein, Itzhak Perlman, Lorin Maazel, Peter Serkin, Michael Tilson Thomas, Jessye Norman, Robert Merrill, Alicia de Larrocha, James Galway, Victoria de Los Angeles, Roberta Peters, Claudio Arrau, Richard Stoltzman, Leonard Rose, Byron Janis, Laurie Anderson, Elvis Costello, Lynn Harrell, Tania León, Yasiin Bey, Erykah Badu and André Watts.

 The Philharmonic garnered 21 ASCAP awards for innovative programing.
 It was routinely reviewed by critics and journalists from The New York Times, The Wall Street Journal, the New York Post, the Brooklyn Eagle, and the Brooklyn Paper as well as radio stations WQXR and WNYC, among other media outlets.

-The Brooklyn Philharmonic appeared multiple times on the television show Late Night with David Letterman.
+During the tenure of Executive Director Gregg Gustafson, the Brooklyn Philharmonic appeared multiple times on the television show Late Night with David Letterman.
 Brooklyn Philharmonic recordings are widely available for download on iTunes, among other places.

 The Brooklyn Philharmonic developed, financially supported and staffed some of the largest educational programs specifically aimed at financially disadvantaged children in New York City.
 The Philharmonic's "Smart Arts Academy", to cite one example, provided free daily music, arts, dance, theater, sports, movie making, and enrichment activities to about 250 students per school annually totaling some 6,000 students from New York's most financially challenged public schools.
 The Philharmonic's educational programs were supported by funds obtained by and for the orchestra.